 - You can make and eat cashew butter in a similar fashion as you would peanut butter.

-- Cashews contain oxalates which can make gout, kidney or gallbladder issues worse.
+- Cashews contain oxalates, which may make kidney or gallbladder disease worse.

 - Cashews are often used as a dairy-free alternative in vegan recipes such as cheese sauces, cheeses and more.